ClickHouse/ClickHouse/docs/en/development/building_and_benchmarking_deflate_qpl.md

 ## Benchmark with multi-instances
 - To reduce impact of memory bound on too much threads, We recommend run benchmark with multi-instances.
 - Multi-instance means multiple（2 or 4）servers connected with respective client.
-- The cores of one socket need to be divided equally and assiged to the servers respectively.
+- The cores of one socket need to be divided equally and assigned to the servers respectively.
-- For multi-instances, must create new folder for each codec and insert dataset by following the similiar steps as single instance.
+- For multi-instances, must create new folder for each codec and insert dataset by following the similar steps as single instance.

 There are 2 differences:
 - For client side, you need launch clickhouse with the assigned port during table creation and data insertion.